Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 --to out/judgment.md

-• C2: strong Implementor vs. local Verifier;
+• C2: strong Implementor against local Verifier;

 • C3: symmetric local pair;